Department Resources for Students

 The SJSU Writing Center is located in Room 126 in Clark Hall.
 It is staffed by professional instructors and upper-division or graduate-level writing specialists from each of the seven SJSU colleges.
-Our writing specialists have met a rigorous GPA requirement, and they are well trained to assist all students at all levels within all disciplines to become better writers.
+Their writing specialists have met a rigorous GPA requirement, and they are well trained to assist all students at all levels within all disciplines to become better writers.
 They offer free drop-in and by appointment writing sessions as well as workshops and online tutorials.

 Learning Assistance Resource Center

 The Learning Assistance Resource Center (LARC) is located in Room 600 in the Student Services Center.
 It is designed to assist students in the development of their full academic potential and to motivate them to become self-directed learners.
-The center provides free support services, such as skills assessment, individual or group tutorials, subject advising, learning assistance, summer academic preparation and basic skills development.
+The center provides free support services, such as skills assessment, individual or group tutorials, subject advising, learning assistance, summer academic preparation, and basic skills development.

 Peer Mentor Center

 The Peer Mentor Center is located on the 1st floor of Clark Hall in the Academic Success Center.
-The Peer Mentor Center is staffed with Peer Mentors who excel in helping students manage university life, tackling problems that range from academic challenges to interpersonal struggles.
+The Peer Mentor Center is staffed with Peer Mentors who excel in helping students manage university life and tackle problems that range from academic challenges to interpersonal struggles.
 On the road to graduation, Peer Mentors are navigators, offering "roadside assistance" to peers who feel a bit lost or simply need help mapping out the locations of campus resources.
 Peer Mentor services are free and available on a drop-in basis, no reservation required.

 Student Health Center